ajsmith2028/GPAW/21.6.0/README.md

 ```

 I'll assume you are installing GPAW in `~/usr/installs`.
-You will create a virtual python environment (`venv`) within that and install the needed packages.
+You will create a python virtual environment (`venv`) within that directory and install the needed python packages.
 (Note that whatever you pick for `GPAWPATH` needs to be the *permanent* installation location; you can't easily move it later.)

 ```bash